 - This is a bit of a Hand Wave - historical records describe the real William Wallace as being a giant of a man, with many suggesting he was between six and a half and seven feet tall.
 Mel Gibson is of only average height.
 The filmmakers endeavored to suggest that his height was a case of his being Shrouded in Myth.

 - In Smokey and the Bandit, Sheriff Buford T. Justice is surprised to learn that the police officer he was speaking with over CB radio is a black man, and responds with "You sounded a lot taller on the radio."

 - In Sunset, Tom Mix tells Wyatt Earp that he's not what he expected, being so cultured.
 Wyatt Earp replies that Tom's not what he expected either, he then ponders a moment before shrugging and resorting to this trope.

-- Bill & Ted's Bogus Journey: Bill and Ted have this reaction when they go to heaven to find the greatest scientist in history, and discover that he's basically a Wookie who can split into two Ewoks (or is it two Ewoks who can fuse into a Wookie?).
-The Grim Reaper tells them, "Did you expect the greatest scientist in history to be from Earth?" which is probably a valid point.
+- Bill & Ted's Bogus Journey: Bill and Ted have this reaction when they go to heaven to find the greatest scientist in history, and discover that he's basically a Wookiee who can split into two Ewoks (or is it two Ewoks who can fuse into a Wookiee?).
+The Grim Reaper asks them, "Did you expect the greatest scientist in history to be from Earth?" which is probably a valid point.